Skip to main content

 National implementation plan

-The Hungarian National Implementation Plan (NIP) was delivered in 2018.
-It not compliant with the ERTMS European Deployment Plan, because some lines have dates that are delayed by one or two years compared to the EDP deadlines.
+The Hungarian National Implementation Plan (NIP) was delivered in 2020.
+It not compliant with the ERTMS European Deployment Plan, because some lines have dates that are delayed compared to the EDP deadlines and some lines are not include in the NIP.

 According to the Hungarian NIP: